ashfurrow/twelease/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Note that Heroku creates a `WEBHOOK_SECRET_TOKEN`.
 Copy that – we'll need it to set up our GitHub webhook.
+You'll be prompted to enter in the tokens you got from Twitter, too.

 For the tweet template, we use Mustache.
 Make sure to use triple-braces to avoid HTML escaping.
 There's a default provided for you.